 NatMed Pro rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, Ineffective, and Insufficient Evidence to Rate.

-- Prone to allergies and allergic reactions (atopic disease).
-Some research shows that feeding infants a specific formula containing casein peptides (Nutramigen) instead of cow's milk reduces the risk for allergies in infants whose parents have allergic conditions.
-This benefit appears to last until at least 6 years of age.
+• Prone to allergies and allergic reactions (atopic disease).
+Feeding infants formula containing casein peptides instead of cow's milk reduces the risk for allergies in infants with a family history of allergic conditions.
+But it's not clear if it benefits infants without a family history of allergic conditions.

 There is interest in using casein peptides for a number of other purposes, but there isn't enough reliable information to say whether it might be helpful.